 Tactile toys like playdough, building bricks and magnetic shapes help young kids develop fine motor skills, and they lend themselves to imaginary play.
 With figurines and small toy animals, kids can create scenes and pretend.
 Playing with dolls promotes nurturing and empathy.
 And when kids engage in pretend or imaginary play with a kitchen playset, a doctor’s kit, costumes or a cash register, they learn to collaborate, adjust their ideas to work with others and problem-solve.
 Assuming a character—like pretending to be a mother or teacher—also develops empathy toward that type of person.
 When kids are given the autonomy to play on their own, they will often be more motivated and challenge themselves, too, says Bezaire.
 If you’re still not convinced of the value of play, consider this: In animal studies, rats that were deprived of play had impaired problem-solving skills and similar social deficiencies to rats that had damage to their prefrontal cortex, the area of the brain responsible for planning, judgment, reasoning, emotional regulation and social behaviour.

-4 parent-tested systems you can use to limit screen time Playing with another person also develops language skills— something Tanisha Kairsingh, a mom of two who works as a speech-language pathologist, feels passionate about.
+Playing with another person also develops language skills— something Tanisha Kairsingh, a mom of two who works as a speech-language pathologist, feels passionate about.
 “I see kids who have significant delays in their language who have been watching TV all day or are in front of an iPad for hours,” she says.
 “There’s a ton of research around screen time and the correlation to language development.”
 That’s why her three-year-old son plays with action figures, trains, cars, playdough and a pretend kitchen.
 “I want my children to be able to hold their own on the playground and in any social environment,” says Kairsingh.
 “If my son is sitting and pressing a button over and over again or staring at a screen, he’s not acquiring any skills beyond sitting or being quiet.
 Parents in my clinic will tell me their kids learn so much from TV.
 But if your kid goes to kindergartenand can’t tell the teacher that another kid has hit them, then what good is that?”
 The Canadian Paediatric Society recommends parents limit screen time to less than one hour per day for kids two to five, and suggests no screens at all for children younger than two.